-However, in 2013 Los Angeles developed the Coordinated Entry System (CES) to break down bureaucratic barriers and more easily connect people across L.A.
-County with housing and services.
+However, in 2013 Los Angeles developed the Coordinated Entry System (CES) to break down bureaucratic barriers and more easily connect housing insecure and unhoused people countywide with housing and services.

-Outreach teams meet people where they are, assess their needs, and help them navigate the system.
-These teams, which have tripled in number since Measure H passed in 2017, often consist of a health care worker, substance abuse counselor, mental health advisor, and someone who has experienced homelessness themselves.
+Outreach teams help people join and navigate this system by meeting folks where they are—whether that be in a shelter or on the sidewalk.
+These teams have tripled in number since Measure H passed in 2017, and often consist of a health care worker, substance use counselor, mental health advisor, and someone who has experienced homelessness themselves.

 A critical step in preventing chronic homelessness is shortening the length of time someone goes without a home.
 One way to do that is through rapid re-housing: giving support to those who lost their homes with the goal of moving them into permanent housing as quickly as possible.